majestic53/dasm16/README.markdown

 ###Parser

-Once the code has been broken into tokens, the next step is to determine if the tokens are in the correct order.
-This is known as _syntactic analysis_, or checking that the code's syntax is correct.
-During this step, the tokens are placed into tree structures, called _syntax trees_.
+Once the code has been broken into tokens, the token ordering is used to determine if the code is syntactically correct.
+This is known as _syntactic analysis_.
+During this step the tokens are placed into tree structures, called _syntax trees_, which form statements.
 These trees give the tokens structure, as well as imply precedence.

 ![Syntax tree generation](http://dl.dropboxusercontent.com/u/6410544/dasm16/parser.png)

 ###Code Generator

-The finaly step is to generate the binary code using the syntax trees generated earlier.
-To do this, we must "walk over" the trees.
-During this process, we perform _symantic analysis_, or checking that the syntax trees make sense.
+The final step involves generating the binary code using the statements (syntax trees) generated earlier.
+To do this, the statements are evaluated.
+During this process, _symantic analysis_ is performed, which makes sure the statements make sense.

-If the code is syntactically/semantically sound, the assembler will produce a file containing binary representation of the assembly code.
+If the code is syntactically and semantically correct, the assembler produces a file containing binary representation of the assembly code.

 Syntax